cis-ds/course-site/content/notes/write-an-api-function.markdown

 Try pasting this link into the browser.
 Also experiment with `json` and `xml`.

+{{% alert note %}}

-> The OMDB API used to be free, however in the past year shifted to a private API key due to overwhelming traffic.
+The OMDB API used to be free, however in the past year shifted to a private API key due to overwhelming traffic.
 See in class for a demo API key you can use.

+{{% /alert %}}

 How can we create this request in R?